Holocephali: Early research

 The first published use of Holocephali (then spelled "Holocephala") was by Swiss naturalist Johannes Müller in 1835, and the group was formally defined and classified by French naturalist Charles Lucien Bonaparte between 1832 and 1841.
 The name of the group comes from the Greek roots hólos meaning "whole" or "complete" and kephalos meaning head, and is in reference to the complete fusion of the braincase and the palatoquadrates (upper jaw) seen in chimaeras.
 As defined by Müller and Bonaparte, Holocephala encompassed the living genera Chimaera and Callorhinchus.
 Fossils of tooth plates and fin spines from the Mesozoic era were later assigned to Holocephali throughout the 1830s and 1840s.
 Many additional taxa were described and illustrated by the Swiss naturalist Louis Agassiz between 1833 and 1843, including a number of Paleozoic era tooth and spine genera now considered to belong to Holocephali.
-Both Agassiz and other influential researchers such as English biologist Richard Owen allied many Paleozoic representatives of the group with living Heterodontus (then Cestracion) sharks, rather than with chimaeras.
-By the late 1800s, researchers such as Irish zoologist Fredrick McCoy and British naturalist James William Davis questioned the relationship between these Paleozoic fossils and Heterodontus.
+Both Agassiz and other influential researchers such as English biologist Richard Owen allied many Paleozoic representatives of the group with living bullhead sharks, rather than with chimaeras.
+By the late 1800s, researchers such as Irish zoologist Fredrick McCoy and British naturalist James William Davis questioned the relationship between these Paleozoic fossils and bullhead sharks.